nikhilrayaprolu/bharatavidya/content/docs/Self_Realisation/inner-observation.md

 ### Inward Observation: Cultivating Self-Awareness and Awareness of Thought

 The journey inward is one of the most rewarding yet challenging endeavors.
-Inward observation, the practice of tuning into oneself, forms a cornerstone of Dharma-based education, fostering self-awareness and a refined understanding of the mind and thoughts.
+Inward observation, the practice of tuning into oneself, forms a cornerstone of Bharata Vidya, fostering self-awareness and a refined understanding of the mind and thoughts.
 This chapter delves into the profound significance of inward observation and its transformative potential in shaping emotionally intelligent and ethically grounded individuals.

 **Self-Awareness and Mindfulness**

 Self-awareness involves recognizing and understanding one's own emotions, desires, strengths, and weaknesses.
 It's the precursor to self-regulation, empathy, and effective communication.
 In a distracted world, this art is often neglected.
-Dharma-based education aims to reclaim this practice, guiding children on a path of self-discovery and growth.
+Bharata Vidya aims to reclaim this practice, guiding children on a path of self-discovery and growth.

 Mindfulness, at the heart of inward observation, trains the mind to focus on the present moment, allowing individuals to observe their thoughts and emotions without judgment.
 This non-reactive observation fosters self-awareness and emotional clarity.
 For children, it teaches them to identify and understand their emotions rather than being overwhelmed by them.